bioforensics/lusSTR/README.md

 ### Converting STR sequences to other sequence representations and allele designations

-The ```annotate``` step produces a tab-delineated table with the following columns:
+The ```convert``` step produces a tab-delineated table with the following columns:
 *  Sample ID
 *  Project ID (if provided)
 *  Analysis ID (if provided)
 *  Locus
 *  UAS Output sequence: can be forward or reverse strand
 *  Forward strand sequence: will be same as UAS Output sequence for those loci reported on forward strand
-*  UAS Output Bracketed notation: Bracketed annotation for the reported UAS sequence output (will be same for those loci which report the forward strand)
+*  UAS Output Bracketed notation: Bracketed sequence form for the reported UAS sequence output (will be same for those loci which report the forward strand)
 *  Forward Strand Bracketed notation: Bracketed notation for forward strand sequence
 *  CE allele: common length-based CE allele designation (also called the repeat unit, or RU, allele)
 *  LUS: Longest uninterrupted stretch